hkiyomaru/japanese-word-aggregation/README.md

 $ python src/aggregate.py data/input.txt data/output.txt
 ```

-You'll get the result as a tab-separated file which includes original words and ID to aggregate.
+You'll get the result as a tab-separated file which includes original words and the IDs to aggregate.

 ```
 $ cat data/output.txt